 These will be carried out in the classroom over the month of May and the children will receive a standardised score where 100 is the expected attainment.
-These results will be reported to the DFE.

 Year 4 Multiplication Tables Check

 This check is administered internally.
 These results are then reported to the local authority and to parents.